BorgwardtLab/reComBat/README.md

 ## Output

 The `transform` method and the command line interface output a dataframe, respectively a csv file, of the form (samples x features) with the adjusted data.

+## Tutorial

+We included a step-by-step tutorial in the `tutorial` folder of the GitHub repository.
+We also provide a PDF version which serves as a manual.

 ## Contact